Josh Duggar Holds Baby Jana In Facebook Throwback, Fans Forgive Anna Duggar’s Husband Molesting Kids

 It has been two years since 19 Kids and Counting On fans found out that Josh Duggar molested kids.
-As a teenage boy, he inappropriately touched his sisters, Jill, Jessa, Jinger and Joy-Anna, and this caused TLC to pull the family’s popular reality TV show from the network and, instead, launch a spinoff, Counting On, that focused on the second-generation Duggars getting married and having their own babies.
+As a teenage boy, he inappropriately touched his sisters, Jill, Jessa, Jinger, and Joy-Anna, and this caused TLC to pull the family’s popular reality TV show from the network and, instead, launch a spinoff, Counting On, that focused on the second-generation Duggars getting married and having their own babies.

-With time passing, it looks like the fans of the Duggar family have forgiven Josh and does not mind seeing him on Facebook or updates of him, his wife Anna Duggar or his kids on other social media outlets.
+With time passing, it looks like the fans of the Duggar family have forgiven Josh and do not mind seeing him on Facebook or updates of him, his wife Anna Duggar, or his kids on other social media outlets.

 Josh’s parents, Jim Bob and Michelle Duggar, have been occasionally posting pictures of their kids from way back, even before they had 19 kids.
 Many of these featured their eldest son, hanging out with his younger siblings.
 At first, fans did not want to see photos of Josh posing with his siblings, now knowing that he molested four of his younger sisters.
 But now, it looks like they do not mind being reminded that he was once a cute little toddler as well.